-The SEADOM Association grew out of an initial idea by Dr. Sugree Charoensook to hold a conference of Asian music administrators where ideas, friendships, and collaborations could be formed.
-This original meeting was held at the campus of the College of Music, Mahidol University on 12-13 July, 2008.
+The SEADOM Association grew out of an initial idea to hold a conference of Asian music administrators where ideas, friendships, and collaborations could be formed.
+This original meeting was held at the campus of the College of Music, Mahidol University on 12-13 July 2008.
 Invitations to the meeting were extended throughout Asia, but the responses of interest were most strong in Southeast Asia, and that group decided that Southeast Asia should be the focus of attention for the association as it moved forward.

-Since 2008, SEADOM congresses have met in Laos, Malaysia, Myanmar, Philippines Singapore, Thailand and Vietnam.
+Since 2008, SEADOM congresses have met in Laos, Indonesia, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam.
 In 2012, the association selected its first pro-tem council who would continue initial association organization going forward.
-Prof. Bernard Lanskey, Director of Yong Siew Toh Conservatory of Music in Singapore was selected the first association group president.
+Prof. Bernard Lanskey, past Dean of Yong Siew Toh Conservatory of Music in Singapore was selected the first association group president.
 In 2013, a SEADOM office was established at Mahidol University with the support of funding secured from the Thailand government.
 In 2014, SEADOM became registered as an official association in Thailand.
 In 2018, SEADOM was recognized by the Association of Southeast Asian Nations (ASEAN) Secretariat as the first music-related NGO to be associated with ASEAN.

 SEADOM works for the advancement of Southeast Asia Music Education with a particular focus on professional training for musician as they engage with music, the arts and culture in contemporary society and for future generations.
 It does this through providing support, information, network opportunities and expert advice to the specialist institutions offering advanced music education, through engaging in advocacy and partnership-building at the regional and international levels.